Implementation of the Rare Disorders Strategy

 The Rare Disorders Strategy outlines the Government's intentions to improve health outcomes for people living with a rare disorder.

 While the Strategy guides the long-term priorities for health entities over the next 10 years, the need for improved responsiveness for rare disorders remains urgent.
-Progressing the intentions in the Strategy requires government agencies to take immediate action to begin developing implementation plans.

 Rare Disorders NZ is focused on monitoring progress and holding the government agencies tasked with implementing and monitoring the Strategy to account.
-These agencies are:

 We will continue to advocate for an implementation plan and actions within the seven priority areas that were agreed to by our collective of support groups, and reaffirmed following the release of the Strategy.

 "The health system is under a reset, yes, but the health of people living with a rare disorder cannot be put on hold any longer.
 The reset phase could be used to plan to implement cost-effective approaches to respond to the needs of people living with a rare disorder.
+Action can be taken now, beginning with an action plan by Te Whatu Ora."

 Chris Higgins, CE Rare Disorders NZ